 From left to right and in alphabetical order: Heleen de Coninck, Josien Sluijs, Michiel de Haan, Peter d'Angremond and Wim Hart

-Josien Sluijs has been active in the field of inclusive financing for more than 15 years.
-In her current role as director of the Dutch Platform for Inclusive Finance (NpM) she is responsible for the representation of the Dutch Inclusive Finance sector and facilitates collaborations, knowledge development, and knowledge sharing among the members of NpM.
-Before her current position she held a senior position at Rabobank International.
+Before her current position she was director of the Dutch Platform for Inclusive Finance (NpM).
+She was responsible for the representation of the Dutch Inclusive Finance sector and facilitates collaborations, knowledge development, and knowledge sharing among the members of NpM.
+Before that she held a senior position at Rabobank International.
 She was responsible for restructuring rural banks in the Middle East and Asia.
 She was also responsible for various advisory processes for international organizations, such as the International Finance Corporation (IFC) and research projects related to Value Chain Finance.

 Michiel de Haan - Managing Director Royal Lemkes

 Michiel de Haan currently works as managing director at Royal Lemkes, the largest exporter of plants in Europe.
 Their mission is sustainable growth of people, relationships, and companies, but also of the world in which we live.
 Previously, Michiel de Haan worked as managing director of the hardware retail chain Praxis and Dirk van den Broek Supermarkets.
 He led Dirk van den Broek Supermarkten for two years.
 De Haan also worked as commercial director and deputy general manager at BCC.